open Secondary menu

 This web page will help you understand the various people and procedures involved in protecting Canada's federal electoral system.

 As maintaining the integrity of the electoral process is at the core of everything Elections Canada does, the agency has created an Electoral Integrity Framework.
-This framework outlines six essential principles against which Elections Canada's programs and services can be measured, and helps structure analysis and decision making to support the consistent and rigorous application of the provisions outlined in the Canada Elections Act: accessibility, fairness, independence, reliability, security and transparency.
+This framework outlines six essential principles against which Elections Canada's programs and services can be measured and helps structure analysis and decision making to support the consistent and rigorous application of the provisions outlined in the Canada Elections Act: accessibility, fairness, independence, reliability, security and transparency.
+Balancing the various principles is vital to the overall integrity of an election.

 With the support of national security and intelligence agencies, Elections Canada can focus on its top priority: administering elections and making sure Canadians can exercise their democratic rights to register, vote and be a candidate.